NCSUMobiles/Spring12-Sustain/README.md

 ## To do
 1. The data is currently hardcoded into the app.
 This needs to be pulled from a JSON data service (service and data processing have not been started on).
 2. Support needs to be added to walk through the tour in order.
-3. The list view of the POIs needs to look better.
-4. The interface as a whole needs significant work.
+3. The interface as a whole needs significant work.
-5. Compass headings need to be added to the list view.
-6. The detail view needs to be prettied up a bit (different background, for starters).
+4. The detail view needs to be prettied up a bit (different background, for starters).
-7. Loading the map view can take a bit and freezes the UI.
+5. Loading the map view can take a bit and freezes the UI.
 Find out if this can be done async.
-8. POI buttons should be transparent in proportion to their distance from the user.
+6. POI buttons should be transparent in proportion to their distance from the user.
-9. Update list of features.
+7. Update list of features.
-10. Add an introductory screen explaining what AR is, what the tour is, and how to get started.
+8. Add an introductory screen explaining what AR is, what the tour is, and how to get started.
-11. Add Mike's graphics to the appropriate UI elements. (in progress)